 Body line: Rigid plank from head to heels throughout the movement.
 No hip sag (which shifts load to the lower back) and no hip pike (which reduces chest engagement).
 Squeezing the glutes and bracing the core maintains this rigid body line under fatigue.

 Lockout: Full elbow extension at the top of each rep without hyperextension.
-Stopping short of lockout keeps the muscles under continuous tension β useful for endurance training but counterproductive for the strength and hypertrophy goals of this challenge.
-The ACSM (Garber et al., 2011, PMID 21694556) recommends full range of motion for optimal neuromuscular adaptation.
+Stopping short of lockout keeps the muscles under continuous tension (useful for specific hypertrophy-focused programs that deliberately avoid lockout), but this challenge uses full lockout because most participants are building general pressing strength, and lockout trains the triceps through the angle most relevant to daily pushing tasks.
+Garber et al. (2011, PMID 21694556) recommend full range of motion for optimal neuromuscular adaptation.

 Push-Up Variations That Drive Continued Progress